StephenCasella/SoundCloud-Playlist-Sync/README.md

 SoundCloud-Playlist-Sync
 ========================

 A utility to synchronize local directories with SoundCloud playlists.
-See http://originaltechsolutions.blogspot.com/2013/11/soundcloud-playlist-downloader-free.html for usage information.

-Gratuity is appreciated: 1PjsMvpVDxAEfekwVL6mEHyfunLm29Buer

 After looking around and not finding any reasonable mechanism for downloading my SoundCloud playlists to local folders and keeping those folders in sync with the online playlist contents, I decided to build one.
 Here are the features: